OCA/stock-logistics-warehouse/stock_routing_operation/readme/DESCRIPTION.rst

 need an extra operation: Pick(Highbay)-Handover-Pack-Ship.

-This is what this feature is doing: on the High-Bay location, you define a "routing operation".
-A routing operation is based on a picking type.
+This is what this feature is doing: on the High-Bay location, you define a "routing rule".
+A routing rule selects a different operation type for the move.
-The extra operation will have the selected picking type, and the new move will have the source destination of the picking type.
+The extra transfer will have the selected operation type, and be added before the chain of moves.

 When putting away: